wickman/pystachio/README.md

     TypeCheck(FAILED): Employee[last] is required.

-Composite objects are purely functional and hence immutable after constructed, however they are composable like functors:
+Struct objects are purely functional and hence immutable after constructed, however they are composable like functors:

     >>> brian = Employee(first = 'brian')